Can Guinea Pigs Eat Celery? (How Much is Safe?)

 Can Baby Guinea Pigs Eat Celery?

 Baby guinea pigs older than four weeks can eat small amounts of celery.
-The calcium content is good for their growing bones, but the oxalate level is still a little high for them.
+The calcium content is good for their growing bones, but celery can cause digestive upset in some piggies.

 Just like the adults, be sure to feed in moderation and switch it up with a variety of other colorful veggies and leafy greens.